programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

 This will rename all files last modified on August 30th to`[ARCHIVE_NAME_INPUT]_XXXX.jpg`.

 # Conclusion
 This lesson has focused on how to combine different command line tools to improve how you do research.
-Digital tools can make it easier to deal with digitized documents and possible to use new types of documents.
-Scripting allows you to move, rename, and edit large numbers of images.
-The combination of OCR and machine translation can also be a powerful tool for researchers.
-At the most basic level, we have a lot of the vocabulary in the document translated.
-For an intermediate student, having the majority of vocabulary in an article is a huge help.
-You can use editing
+No single program or script is will revolutionize your research.
+Rather, learning how to combine a variety of different tools can radically altet how you use files and what files you are able to use.
+This lesson used the BASH scripting langueg to string these tools together, but you can pick from a variety of programming language to create your own work flows.
+Less imporant than any particular command is how to conduct your research to make the most of digital tools.

 Knowing the capabilities and limitations of digital tools will help you conduct your research to get the maximum use out of them.
 For example, knowing the importance of image quality will help you chose how to capture images of documents.
 Further, knowing the limitations of ImageMagick's `crop` command will emphasize the importance of taking uniform pictures of documents.

+Even if you are uninterested in OCR and machine translation, scripting offers you something.
+The ability to move and rename files can help you manage your research.
+While the command line tools I've demonstrated here may not be of interest to you, there are likely command line tools that will interest you.
+This article has given you the introduction to scripting and workflow you need to really begin using digital humanities tools.